Self-Supervised Learning for Recommender Systems: A Survey: Contrastive Methods

 where $\mathcal{R}$ is the readout function that generates global-level graph representation.

-\textbf{EGLN} \cite{yang2021enhanced} proposes to reach a local-global consistency by contrasting the merged user-item pair representations with the global representation which is an average of all the user-item pair representations.
-To mine more self-supervision signals, it adopts graph diffusion for data augmentation.
-The augmented graph adjacency matrix is obtained by calculating the similarities between users and items and retaining top-$K$ similarities.
+\textbf{EGLN} \cite{yang2021enhanced} proposes to achieve local-global consistency by contrasting merged user-item pair representations with the global representation, which is an average of all the user-item pair representations.
+It also adopts graph diffusion for data augmentation and obtains an augmented graph adjacency matrix by calculating the similarities between users and items, retaining the top-$K$ similarities.
 The matrix and the user/item representations iteratively learn from each other and get updated via a graph encoder.
-In \textbf{BiGI} \cite{cao2021bipartite}, the similar local-global contrast is also performed.
-The difference is that, when generating the user-item pair representation, only its $h$-hop subgraph (i.e., any node $v_{k}$ in this subgraph satisfies $\text{dist}(v_{i},v_{k})\leq h$ or $\text{dist}(v_{j},v_{k})\leq h$) is sampled for feature aggregation.
-In \textbf{HGCL} \cite{cai2022heterogeneous}, the user and item node-type specific homogeneous graphs are constructed.
-For each homogeneous graph, it follows the pipeline of DGI \cite{velickovic2019deep} to maximize the mutual information between local patches of a graph and the global representation of the entire graph.
-Additionally, a cross-type contrast is proposed to measure local and global information across different types of homogeneous graphs.
+Similarly, \textbf{BiGI} \cite{cao2021bipartite} performs local-global contrast, but only its $h$-hop subgraph is sampled for feature aggregation when generating the user-item pair representation.
+In \textbf{HGCL} \cite{cai2022heterogeneous}, user and item node-type specific homogeneous graphs are constructed.
+For each homogeneous graph, it maximizes the mutual information between local patches of a graph and the global representation of the entire graph using DGI \cite{velickovic2019deep} pipeline.
+It also proposes a cross-type contrast to measure local and global information across different types of homogeneous graphs.